-Salil focuses on software infrastructure, open source, middleware and enterprise software, such as Typesafe (the Scala language; Akka and Play frameworks for Java), Redis Labs (the Redis NoSQL database), Hazelcast (in-memory data-grids for Java), Aria Systems (ERP for recurring revenue businesses), Iron.io (queues and workers in the cloud), ZeroTurnaround (faster Java redeployments), and DynaTrace (application performance management; acquired by Compuware).
+Salil focuses on infrastructure software and open source, such as Typesafe (the Scala language; Akka and Play frameworks for Java), Redis Labs (the Redis NoSQL database), Hazelcast (in-memory data-grids for Java), Aria Systems (ERP for recurring revenue businesses), Iron.io (queues and workers in the cloud), Concurrent (Cascading and Driven), ZeroTurnaround (faster Java redeployments), and DynaTrace (application performance management; acquired by Compuware).

 Prior to Bay, Salil was founder and CEO of Customware, a CORBA middleware company (acquired by Visigenic, now part of Micro Focus), co-founder and CEO of The Middleware Company, a Java middleware company (acquired by Precise, now part of Symantec), and of TheServerSide.com network of developer media sites (acquired by TechTarget).
 Salil held technical leadership positions at several technology companies including Sun Microsystems, and taught summer courses at Stanford University.